epsilon-phase/dftools/README.md

 ============
 Tools for Dwarf Fortress.

 It has come to many people's attention that Dwarf Fortress' gui leaves a lot to be desired.
-There exist plugins that improve its usability these days but often with intricate or large designs, it proves tedious to create these ingame.
-These tools are meant to remedy this.
+There exist plugins that improve its usability these days, but often with intricate or large designs, inputting these proves tedious and therefore is error prone.

+These tools are meant to remedy some of these problems.

 Introduction
 --------